uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 | Sample rate (calculated) | 42.67 GHz |

 <div style="text-align: justify">The amplitudes of the signals in the dataset were found to have high numerical values.
 The average amplitude of the whole dataset is around 33,000.
-So, in order to make the data more symmetric around the x-axis, the average of the first few nanoseconds of readings was subtracted from the whole dataset, resulting in scans that start with amplitudes close to zero.
+So, to make the data more symmetric around the x-axis, the average of the first few nanoseconds of readings was subtracted from the whole dataset, resulting in scans that start with amplitudes close to zero.
 Figure 2 shows one randomly selected scan from each of the three classes. </div>

 ![
 **Randomly selected signals from each of the three classes** ](https://user-images.githubusercontent.com/112973477/198888009-6b6bffa6-3a3a-412d-8b55-2a129d1115b6.png "Tall image"){#fig:tall-image height=2in}

-<div style="text-align: justify">Based on the reference paper that was used to obtain the data [1] the B-scan, which is a visual representation of a combination of individual scans stitched together, showed that the bottom rebar reflection was detected at around 7 ns.
-Thus, it was decided that the readings after around 8 ns would not be useful for the purpose of our model and the remaining 4 ns were removed.
+<div style="text-align: justify">Based on the reference paper used to obtain the data [1], the B-scan, a visual representation of a combination of individual scans stitched together, showed that the bottom rebar reflection was detected at around 7 ns.
+Thus, it was decided that the readings after around 8-ns would not be useful for our model, and the remaining 4 ns were removed.
 Also, it was observed that the initial reflection from the top surface of the concrete is detected around 2 ns, so the first 2 ns were also removed from our data.
 Sample scans from the resulting signal are shown in Figure 3.</div>

 ![